 Principles of Learning

-For 40 years Landmark East School has been providing specific programming for day and boarding students with learning disabilities.
-We offer expert support to students with dyslexia, dysgraphia, ADD, ADHD, non-verbal learning disabilities and high functioning autism.
-The learning environment features a small student-teacher ratio.
+For 40 years Landmark East School has been providing specific programming for day and boarding students with learning differences.
+We offer expert support to students with Dyslexia, Dyscalculia, ADHD, ASD, general LD, and other learning differences.
+Our learning environment features a small student-teacher ratio.

 The Elementary School Program (Grades 2 to 6) is a day program that addresses the needs of students who are having difficulty acquiring literacy skills.
 The program uses a multi-sensory approach to develop skills in oral and written expression, comprehension, study skills, mathematics, drama, music and art.
 A key feature of this program is our daily 1:1 language skills intensive support class.
 The typical class size is six students or less.